markoMedved/Electron_simlulator/README.md

 # Electron_simlulator

-OpenGL program that simulates an electron in an electric field
+OpenGL program that simulates an electron in an electric field, only the source code